 One evening, Taylin’s daughter said that she and her sister were at work when their mother called and told them they needed to rush home due to a family emergency.
 Once they arrived home, Taylin told the girls to go into the bathroom.
 It was there that they found Erika’s lifeless body.

 Still unsure of what to do, Taylin kept Erika’s body in the bathroom until the next day.
-She had her daughters help her move Erika to a downstairs area in the home where she attempted to remove all of Erika’s teeth in hope that the teenager would never be identified.
-The three ladies then loaded Erika’s body in a van and traveled to an underpass in Chicago where they lit the body on fire and left it there.
+She had her daughters help her move Erika to a downstairs area in the home, where she attempted to remove all of Erika’s teeth with hope that the teenager would never be identified.
+The three ladies then loaded Erika’s body in a van and traveled to an underpass in Chicago, where they lit the body on fire and left it there.
 They all returned to Wisconsin, but Taylin’s daughter said her mother wanted to go back and retrieve the body because she was concerned that an elderly person might stumble upon the remains and have a heart attack.
-That seems illogical, but once again Taylin and her daughters went to Chicago, found Erika’s body right where they left it, and took it to Gary where they disposed of it in a random garage.
-If anyone asked about what happened to Erika, they were told that she went to live with a family member in Illinois.
+That seems illogical, but once again, Taylin and her daughters went to Chicago, found Erika’s body right where they left it, and took it to Gary, where they disposed of it in a random garage.
+If anyone asked about what happened to Erika, they were told she went to live with a family member in Illinois.

 Finally, the Lake County Jane Doe has an identity: 15-year-old Erika Hill.